openstack/python-novaclient/README.rst

         migrate             Migrate a server to a new host in the same zone. reboot              Reboot a server.
-        rebuild             Shutdown, re-image, and re-boot a server. rename              Rename a server.
+        rebuild             Shutdown, re-image, and re-boot a server. remove-fixed-ip     Remove an IP address from a server. rename              Rename a server.
         rescue              Rescue a server.
         resize              Resize a server.